Explore how much 6, 7, 8, and 9 figures really is!

 Unfortunately, according to a recent poll done by Gallup, only 55% of Americans own stocks.
-That means that 45% of Americans, basically half of America, own no stocks at all!
+That means that 45% of Americans, basically half of american households, own no stocks at all!

 Yes, a 6 figure salary is better than most.
-If you are not going to use that income to create a strong financial future by increasing your savings rate, is it of much worth?
+If you are not going to use that income to create a strong financial future by increasing your savings rate, investing in passive income, creating multiple income streams, etc is it of much worth?

 How much is 7 figures: Any number that has 7 digits, which means any amount between 1,000,000 and 9,999,999.

 A 7-figure salary is between one million dollars and 10 million dollars a year.